 The Korean Investment Promotion Act (“IPA”) was amended in June of 2013.
 The amendments will come into force at the end of January 2014.
 For an article on filing a Korean Patent please see: Filing a Patent in Korea.

-Major Amendments to Korean IPA
+Major Amendments to Korean Investment Promotion Act

 1. Employers will no longer obtain, automatically, a non-exclusive royalty-free license to all inventions by employees.
 Employers will, now, have to implement company policies and/or include in employment contracts provisions to grant rights to inventions to employers.
 The amendment will not apply to employers deemed by the Act on Small to Medium Enterprises to be SMEs.

 2. Employers will have an easier time establishing that “reasonable” compensation was paid in exchange for an assignment of inventions under the invention compensation policies of the employer.
-The amendment, however, maintains the, present, uncertainty by still maintaining abstract guidelines, partially, based on future unknown profits that are, only, realized often years after assignment of the invention.
+The amendment, however, maintains the present, uncertainty by still maintaining abstract guidelines, partially, based on future unknown profits that are, only, realized often years after the assignment of the invention.